Lramseyer/vaporview/README.md

 To Add a signal, double click on it in the netlist view or click the "+" icon on the right.

 Signals can also be added by dragging and dropping them from the netlist view to the viewer.
-Make sure to hold **Shift** before dropping them into the viewer - note that this is a VScode requirement.
+Make sure to hold **Shift** before dropping them into the viewer (this is unfortunately a VScode requirement.)

 ### Removing Signals

-To remove a signal, you can either select the signal you would like to remove and hit **Delete** or **Backspace**, or right click on a signal in the viewer and select **remove signal** from the menu.
+To remove a signal, you can either select the signal or set of signals you would like to remove and hit **Delete** or **Backspace**.
+You can also right click on a signal in the viewer and select **remove signal** from the menu.

 ### Other less common ways